-Eric Lockhart (16), a native of New York City, graduated from Yale University with a B.A. in economics in 2007.
-Prior to returning to Yale, Eric was a Leadership Gifts Associate at the International Rescue Committee (IRC), where he worked on private fundraising with a focus on the IRC's Board and Overseers.
+Eric Lockhart (16), a native of New York City, graduated from Yale University with a B.A. in Economics in 2007.
+Prior to returning to Yale, Eric worked at the International Rescue Committee (IRC), focusing on private fundraising.
 Eric also volunteered as the Executive Director of the New York branch of Young Professionals in Foreign Policy (YPFP), overseeing the day-to-day operations of YPFP New York alongside the long-term planning and strategic development of the branch.
-Before the IRC and YPFP, Eric worked at Merrill Lynch in the Investment Management and Guidance group, where he focused on portfolio construction and asset allocation.
-He is pursuing a joint degree in global affairs and business at Yale with a focus on public-private partnerships in the context of women and girls’ economic empowerment.
+Before the IRC and YPFP, Eric worked at Merrill Lynch where he focused on macroeconomic research, risk and portfolio analytics, and managing inter-departmental collaboration on trade implementation.
+He is pursuing a joint MA Global Affairs and MBA with a focus on the intersection of climate change and international development.

 Carmina Mancenon (17) is a Filipino raised in Tokyo, Japan.
 She graduated from Princeton University in 2014 with a BSE in Operations Research and Financial Engineering.
 Prior to attending Yale, she worked in the advisory arm of BlackRock in New York City providing capital markets strategy design of multi-asset investment and hedging portfolios for global institutional clients including pension funds and governments.
 At Princeton, she partnered with Endeavor Global for her thesis, titled: "The Startup Spring: Leveraging Public Policy to Increase Capital Pools for Technology Startups in Turkey and Jordan".
 She also spent time in the Sales & Trading division of Citigroup in New York City, Infosys Technologies in India, and the Jabulani Rural Health Foundation in South Africa.
 In 2010, she presented Stitch Tomorrow, a social enterprise she co-founded, at the World Economic Forum in Davos as a British Council Global Changemaker.
 At Yale, she is pursuing the Joint Degree Program in Management and Global Affairs (MA/MBA) as a Silver Scholar with the Zannoni Goldman Sachs Scholarship for Global Business and Leadership.
 She hopes to deepen her knowledge of economic development and financial policy in relation to entrepreneurship.